danielguerra69/espcap/README.md

 On the other hand If you get a little too frisky and comment out too many protocols or you just want to generate a fresh list, you can run the protocols.sh script in the following manner:

-1. cd to the conf directory
+1. cd to the conf/ directory
 2. Run the protocols.sh script which produces a clean protocol list in protocols.txt
 3. Comment out the protocols in the list above and others you don't want to consider
 4. Replace the contents of protocols.list with the contents of protocols.txt.